telefonicaid/iotagent-json/docker/README.md

 	db.groups.createIndex({"_id.type": 1});' > /dev/null
 ```

-The name of the database is can be altered using the `IOTA
+The name of the database can be altered using the `IOTA_MONGO_DB` environment variable.
+Alter the `conn.getDB()`
+statement above if an alternative database is being used.